gpozzi/machine-learning/projects/house_price_prediction/README.md

 ### Conclusions
 Proposed improvements to the first iteration significantly improved the model's performance.
 However, as in the previous report, the model's error (**USD 59,113**) is still significant and unacceptable considering that it is half the value of 27% of the apartments for sale.
 There is more room for model improvement, which is also described in the [project's notebook](https://github.com/gpozzi/machine-learning/blob/master/projects/house_price_prediction/DSProyecto02.ipynb)

+# Requirements
+All the requirements will be given in the requirements.txt file.
+To install, run pip install -r requirements.txt